kodekloudhub/certified-kubernetes-administrator-course/docs/03-Scheduling/13-Practice-Test-Resource-Limits.md

   ```
   </details>

-  Update the elephant.yaml pod defination with the resource memory limits to 20Mi
+  Update the elephant.yaml pod definition with the resource memory limits to 20Mi

   <details>